gimlet-io/gimlet-documentation/src/pages/blog/hosting-static-sites-on-kubernetes.md

 ```

-And the majority of the code here is setting up Hugo itself.
+The majority of the code in the above example was setting up Hugo itself.
 With a react based site, the values.yaml can be as small as:

 ```yaml
 gitCloneUrl: https://github.com/my/react-site.git